slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

 initialization of a large number of CIMI resources.
 You can ignore the zookeeper error concerning the initialization of the Job resource.

-You can check the initialization by looking at the indicies in Elasticsearch::
+You can check the initialization by looking at the indices in Elasticsearch::

   $ curl "http://$ES_HOST:9200/_cat/indices?v"